FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source.md

 _Cluster_ refers to a secondary iteration of room response reflections and is quite significant in the cognition of room acoustics.

 _Tail_ refers to the diffuse reverberations that eventually decay in a direct relationship with the size and reflectivity of an acoustic space.
 The tail section of a reverb dœs not contribute much to the localisability of a sound source in a space, but instead gives a sense of depth and ambiance.

+**PanRev**

+By default, only early reflections are panned, and the cluster reflections, which form the diffuse part of the early reverberation, are panned dead center. _PanRev_ allows you to modify cluster panning, thus imparting some directionality or perceived direction to the diffuse part of the sound.

+**Early Width**

+Controls the width of the sound projection lobe of the early reflections from a source in the virtual acoustic space, in degrees.
+The minimum setting, 1°, gives a very directional source, whereas 180° makes it omnidirectional.

 ### Axis / Omni Filters